vedrecide/vedrecide/README.md

 ### 😄 About me..

-A guy who is passionate about coding different and creative stuff with whole lots of idea to come through with other flexible languages..
+A guy who is passionate about coding different and creative stuff with whole lot of ideas to come through with other flexible languages..

 Also I love graphic designing..